lithammer/NeavUI/README.md

 - Healing indicators for all classes (I hope), as well as soulstone, focus magic and dark intent.
 - Healing indicators now have a "cooldown spiral" for duration.
 - Mouse-over indicator (darkening the color when hovering over a frame).
-- Disabled smooth updates for healing classes (can be enabled via `oUF_NeavConfig.lua`)
+- Disabled smooth updates for healing classes (can be enabled via `oUF_NeavConfig.lua`).
 - Mana bars (enabled in `oUF_NeavConfig.lua`)

 **nMainbar:**